simsekonur/StaticLibraryAppTraining/README.md

 # StaticLibraryAppTraining

-We can create two message queues
+We can create two message queues one for sending one for receiving